We don’t just make this stuff for fun, we make it for you. So why not come by and let us meet you?

 With increased demand from this wider range of offerings, Door Peninsula Winery has been forced to expand out from the two-room schoolhouse several times.
 The Pollman family expanded the winery in 1994, doubling the size of the retail and production areas.
 Ten years later, space at Door Peninsula Winery was doubled again.

 In 2011, a third expansion was made to accommodate Door County Distillery.
 Here, several varieties of vodka – including the high-end Luminous brand and a cherry-flavored version – as well as gin, whisky, brandy and bitters are made and sold.
+Demand for these products increased so much, Door County Distillery added a second still to their production area in 2016.

 Through it all, Door Peninsula Winery has maintained excellence in its production.
 Fittingly, the winery’s products have consistently been recognized for their high level of quality.
 In 2013, Door Peninsula Winery was awarded seven bronze, six silver, four gold and three double-gold medals.
 Door Peninsula’s double-gold-winning Mango wine was even named “Best of Class” at the 23rd Annual Jerry D. Mead New World International Wine Competition in Ontario, Calif.